A Sweet Investment – Part Two

 What is going on?
 Gates is only a smoke screen for what Buffett is up to.
 (Because when things get rough, you can’t eat silver or dollar bills.)

-Mr. Buffett is only a heartbeat away from establishing a world chocolate standard.
-This will make him the only investor who can eat his profits.
+Mr. Buffett is a heartbeat away from establishing a world chocolate standard.

 If you’re as smart as I am you’ll cash in by buying chocolate futures (Read: Sees gift certificates at Costco).

 Chocolate will save the economy and it could save your life.